Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the anonymous referee for constructive feedback which greatly improved the depth of the paper.
 VIDC is grateful to the National Science Foundation's Research Experiences for Undergraduates program hosted by the American Museum of Natural History (AST-1852355), and to Ray Sharma for providing helpful comments.
 JMB acknowledges support from NSF AST-1812642 and the CUNY JFRASE award.